hrj/sloth/README.md

 Tested with Chrome/Chromium 138.x

-### Installation
-Install manually from the slot.zip file in the [releases](https://github.com/hrj/sloth/releases) page.
-The process for listing on official webstore has become too cumbersome now.

 ## How it works

 This plugin uses the `discard` API available since Chrome 54.
 All tabs except